foxnne/pixi/readme.md

 ## Currently supported features
 - [x] Typical pixel art operations. (draw, erase, dropper, bucket, selection, transformation, etc)
+- [ ] Tabs and splits, drag and drop to reorder and reconfigure
+- [ ] File explorer with search and drag and drop.
-- [x] Create animations and preview easily, edit directly on the preview.
+- [ ] Create animations and preview easily, edit directly on the preview.
-- [x] View previous and next frames of the animation.
+- [ ] View previous and next frames of the animation.
-- [x] Set sprite origins for drawing sprites easily in game frameworks.
+- [ ] Set sprite origins for drawing sprites easily in game frameworks.
-- [x] Import and slice existing .png spritesheets.
+- [ ] Import and slice existing .png spritesheets.
 - [x] Intuitive and customizeable user interface.
 - [x] Sprite packing
-- [x] Theming
+- [ ] Theming
-- [x] Automatic packing and export on file save
+- [ ] Automatic packing and export on file save
 - [x] Also a zig library offering modules for handling assets
-- [x] NEW: Export animations as .gifs
+- [ ] Export animations as .gifs

 ## User Interface
-- The user interface is driven by [Dear Imgui](https://github.com/ocornut/imgui) which should be familiar to many.
+- The user interface is driven by [DVUI](https://github.com/david-vanderson/dvui).
-- The general layout takes many ideas from VSCode, as well as general project setup using folders.
+- The general layout takes many ideas from VSCode or IDE's, as well as general project setup using folders.

 ## Compilation
 - [Linux] Ensure `gtk+3-devel` or similar is installed (for native file dialogs).